dorizz-09/hubdam_inventory/replit.md

 - **Admins**: Full system access for managing all barracks, inventory, and personnel
 - **PICs (Persons in Charge)**: Assigned to specific barracks with verification capabilities

+**Latest Update (Nov 18, 2025):** Integrated Replit Object Storage for barrack photo uploads from device.
+Admins can now upload custom photos directly from their devices in addition to selecting from predefined photos.

 ## User Preferences

 Preferred communication style: Simple, everyday language.